 The analog driver board is designed exceedingly simple to fabricate and use.
 The circuit accepts DC 12 V through a barrel jack.
 A small knob is used to adjust light intensity.
 Fan speed is not adjustable.
 We recommend chemists interested in adopting the WPP architecture first build and test the analog driver board.
-Refer to subsubsection 2.3.1 for analog driver board assembly instructions and further explanation.
+Refer to subsubsection 2.3.1 for analog driver board fabrication instructions and further explanation.

-The digital driver board is made to be incorporated into an I2C-based digital control system.
-In addition to power, these boards have 4-pin connectors to carry the I2C serial data.
-We recommend chemists who are experienced in electronics and interested in automation of WPP devices or taking advantage of I2C peripherals to expand functionality use the digital driver board.
-Refer to subsubsection 2.3.2 for digital driver board assembly instructions and further explanation.
+The digital driver board is made to be incorporated into an I^2C -based digital control system.
+In addition to power, these boards have 4-pin connectors to carry the I^2C serial data.
+We recommend chemists experienced in electronics and interested in automation of WPP devices or taking advantage of I^2C peripherals to expand device functionality use the digital driver board.
+Refer to subsubsection 2.3.2 for digital driver board fabrication instructions and further explanation.

-The simple driver circuit allows for use of any commerical 1000 mA LED driver with the WPP architecture.
+The simple driver circuit allows for any commercial 1000 mA LED driver to be used with a WPP device.
 Refer to subsubsection 2.3.3 for further explanation.